 Current Research Topics

-3. Test the utility of circulating tumour DNA (ctDNA) as a biomarker for detecting cancer at early stages.
-Using and further expanding the genomic tools that GCS has developed for detecting low-abundance ctDNA mutations, GCS assesses the potential of tumour-derived alterations as an early biomarker in lung, oesophageal, and urinary bladder cancer, as well as exploring the prevalence of ctDNA in apparently healthy individuals (supported by the French INCa and La Ligue Nationale contre le Cancer, and the National Institute for Medical Research Development, Islamic Republic of Iran).
+- Test the utility of circulating tumour DNA (ctDNA) as a biomarker for detecting cancer at early stages.
+Using and further expanding the genomic tools that GCS has developed for detecting low-abundance ctDNA mutations, GCS assesses the potential of tumour-derived alterations as an early biomarker in urinary bladder cancer and oesophageal cancer, and explores the prevalence of ctDNA in apparently healthy individuals and its characteristics (supported by the French INCa and La Ligue Nationale contre le Cancer, and the National Institute for Medical Research Development, Islamic Republic of Iran).

-5. Unveil the molecular pathways underlying the development of pulmonary carcinoids (LungNENomics).
+- Unveil the molecular pathways underlying the development of pulmonary carcinoids (LungNENomics).
 GCS is working within a multicentre study across 16 centres and 7 countries to put together material for a genomics study of these rare and understudied lung tumours.
-The main goal of this project is to generate comprehensive, multidisciplinary, and multi-omics datasets that will shed light on the pathogenesis of pulmonary carcinoids and that will thereby improve the diagnosis and clinical management of these diseases (supported by the United States NIH, the French INCa and La Ligue Nationale contre le Cancer, and the Dutch Cancer Society).
+The main goal of this project is to generate comprehensive, multidisciplinary, and multi-omics datasets that will shed light on the pathogenesis of pulmonary carcinoids and that will thereby improve the diagnosis and clinical management of these diseases (supported by the United States National Institutes of Health, the French INCa and La Ligue Nationale contre le Cancer, and the Dutch Cancer Society).